Back to Blog

 Coordinating these manually is overhead.
 Multi-agent systems handle it automatically.

-Bootspring's approach: Agent collaboration with handoff protocols:
+Bootspring's approach: Agent collaboration with handoff protocols.
+Compare with GitHub Copilot alternatives:

 Feature Request: "Add subscription billing to my SaaS" Orchestration: 1.
 Product Agent → Requirements analysis 2.
 Database Agent → Schema design 3.
 Backend Agent → API implementation 4.
 Security Agent → Payment security review 5.
 Frontend Agent → Billing UI components 6.
 Testing Agent → Comprehensive test suite 7.
 Documentation Agent → API and user docs Result: Complete, tested, documented feature